tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ![[Pasted image 20240918112335.png]]

-One illustration (with modification) can be used in multiple context.
+One illustration can be used in multiple context.
 Always use semantic naming:
+(NOTE: The )